 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Good for Business, Latvia, Markets and Companies, Technology, Telecomunications
+Keyword tags: Forum, Innovations, Latvia, Technology, Telecomunications

 Telecommunications operator Latvijas Mobilais Telefons (LMT) achieved a 13.3% increase in turnover in January-June as compared to the first half of 2015, the company informed LETA.

 - In the first half of 2016, Latvia's Lattelecom information and communications technology group raised revenues by 5% against the same period last year to EUR 95 mln, the company's unaudited financial results show, writes LETA.